kubeshop/kusk-gateway/docs/guides/basic-auth.md

 The example above authenticates requests to the whole API.

-You can also specify different authentication settings for a specific operation or path.
-The following example shows authentication configuration for a specific operation:
+You can also specify different authentication settings for specific operations or paths.
+The following example shows an example authentication configuration for a specific operation:

 ```yaml
 ...